Kennyslaboratory/Ultimate-Hacker-Roadmap/Skiddie Handbook/README.md

 -------
 ## What you should focus on:
-The list of technologies below are practical skills you need to have to break into this field.
-Acquiring the recommended certifications and learning the necessary skills to become a IT Support Specialist, you should be well on your way to pivot into more advanced technical careers either in Security, Administration, or Development.
+These are the skills you'll need to have to *break into the field*.
+Acquiring the recommended certifications and learning these necessary skills should land you a paying job as an IT Support Specialist.
+Starting is IT Support is the best way to make connections, gain experience, and pivot into more advanced technical careers such as Security, Administration, or Development.

 -------
 # Table of Contents